mostafaSalah12/nana_notification_task/README.md

  ```
  npm start
  ```
- - the go to integration service and run
+ - then go to notification service and run
  ```
  npm run test
  ```
- - to run test is integration service you don't need to runt notification service, just got to integration service
+ - to run test in integration service you don't need to run notification service, just go to integration service
  ```
  npm run test
  ```